 I spent time reflecting on the purpose of financial security.
 For me, having financial security meant that I would be able to take more risks.
-I’d be able to really consider the life I wanted to be living and figure out ways I could align with that vision now.
+I’d be able to consider the life I wanted to be living and figure out ways I could align with that vision now.

 I didn’t have to be miserable working a full-time job to earn a high income so that I could fully retire in a few years.

-Once I had this realization, my perspective on the employee-employer relationship shifted significantly.
+With this realization, my perspective on the employee-employer relationship shifted significantly.
 I now saw the relationship with my employer as much more of a two-way street.

 Decoupling Meaning from Work